Healthcare Specialties

 Content

 Outcomes are comparable to the Heller myotomy, which is the gold standard.
-Heller is equivalent to balloon dilation.
-However, dilatation requires repeat interventions, has some anatomical limitations and risk of perforation.
+Heller has equivalent outcomes to balloon dilation.
+However, dilatation requires repeat interventions, has some anatomical limitations, and risk of perforation.
 Though repeat surgical intervention isn't common with achalasia, POEM makes it easier to re-intervene if needed.

 Heading